Morning Fatigue: Causes and Remedies

 3. Emotional problems

-4. Incorrect nutrition, extreme diets
+4. Poor nutrition and extreme diets

 - First off, keep track of whether you feel morning fatigue for at least two weeks; if so, contact your doctor.
 This could be some sort of previously diagnosed disease: a cardiac problem, hypotension, arrhythmia…